 - Pay the decedent’s surviving spouse an exempt property allowance in the form of cash or other property of the estate allowed by the statute.
 If there is no surviving spouse, the decedent’s dependent children are entitled jointly to the same exempt property allowance.

-- Pay the decedent’s surviving spouse and minor children who the decedent was obligated to support and children who were in fact being supported by the decedent a reasonable allowance in money out of the estate for their maintenance during the period of administration, which allowance may not continue for longer than one year if the estate is inadequate to discharge allowed claims.
+- Pay the decedent’s surviving spouse and minor children, who the decedent was obligated to support, and children who were in fact being supported by the decedent, a reasonable allowance in money out of the estate for their maintenance during the period of administration, which allowance may not continue for longer than one year if the estate is inadequate to discharge allowed claims.

 - Provide Notice to Creditors by publishing in some daily or weekly newspaper in the county in which the estate is being administered, that all persons having claims against the above-named estate are required to present them to the undersigned or to the District Court on or before (a date not earlier than four months from date of first publication or the date one year from date of death, whichever occurs or said claims may be forever barred.